AdobeDocs/commerce-learn.en/help/global-reference-architecture/overview.md

 ![An icon depicting the "split" GRA pattern](/help/assets/global-reference-architecture/split-git.png){align="center"}

-This pattern consists of a single Git repository, with 3 remotes named; core, third-party and customization.
-Each file in the project repository is maintained in one of the 3 remotes.
+This pattern consists of Git repositories for development and one Git repository per instance.
+Each file in the instance is maintained in one of the development repositories.
 They come together as a braid forming the whole GRA.
 Each line of code only exists in a single development repository and is installed to the instances using the braiding technique, leading to code reuse.

 ![A diagram showing where code is stored in a split GRA pattern](/help/assets/global-reference-architecture/split-git-gra-pattern-diagram.png){align="center"}